medialab/casanova/README.md

 - Have the possibility to resume said enrichment if your process exited
 - Do so in a threadsafe fashion, and be able to resume even if your output does not have the same order as the input

-`casanova` also packs exotic utilities able to read csv files in reverse (in constant time), so you can fetch useful information to restart some aborted process.
+`casanova` also packs exotic utilities able to read csv files in reverse (without loading the whole file into memory and in regular `O(n)` time), so you can fetch useful information to restart some aborted process.

 ## Installation